-Submissions were solicited in three areas of interest, and are being reviewed and selected by a Program Committee comprised of distinguished representatives from the R&E community.
-Talks are scheduled on Tuesday, Wednesday, and Thursday (see the Program page for more scheduling details).
+Submissions are solicited in three areas of interest, and are reviewed and selected by a Program Committee comprised of distinguished representatives from the R&E community.
+Talks are scheduled on Tuesday, Wednesday, and Thursday (see the General Schedule for more scheduling details).

 NOTE: When submitting a proposal, please indicate (in the Additional Information field) whether you would be open to: a) working on a focused discussion session in lieu of a formal talk, b) giving a lightning talk (with possible follow-up gathering), or c) coordinating a panel discussion on the topic.

 The Information Security area focuses on both network and system security topics, including (but not limited to):

 - Fomenting leadership in security for the Global Internet through projects to strengthen the security posture of key infrastructure